frankshearar/Home/Writing-and-reviewing-awesome-specs.md

 _Who is the customer that is running into the problem.
 Which customers would dance for joy and donate to save the space unicorns foundation on getting this feature.
 Customers here could be individuals, nuget customer segments (package authors, consumers), enterprises, partners within Microsoft, external partners etc..._

 ## Evidence
-_What is the evidence that behoves us to act?_
+_What is the evidence that behaves us to act?_
 _Evidence can be impassioned tweets or mails, mile long conversations in issues, rants on blogs, sweet sweet data from telemetry!!!
 If you can show pain, you can rally the troops._

 ## Solution